Baladattu/LbMS_Backend/README.md

-# The Script Squad BE
+# LbMS_Back3nd

-The backend repository for **The Script Squad** project, responsible for managing various backend operations such as user authentication, inventory management, and API integrations.
+The backend repository for **LbMS_Backend** project, responsible for managing various backend operations such as user authentication, inventory management, and API integrations.
 This project is built using modern web development tools and frameworks for a scalable and efficient backend.

 ## Features
 - **User Authentication**: JWT-based authentication with role-based authorization.